-Some clubs do not require minimum athletic skill level for participation.
-They may recruit beginners and teach them the basics of a new sport, while other clubs may require tryouts.
+Some clubs recruit beginners and teach them the basics of a new sport, while other clubs may require tryouts.

 Once per year, the program reviews new club requests to determine if there is sufficient student interest and resources to support the activity.

 You’ll find club members playing in many places on campus.
-The Clubhouse, located at Erb Memorial Union (EMU South) serves as the primary center of club operations.
+The Clubhouse, located at Erb Memorial Union (EMU South) serves as the primary hub of club operations.

 Club officers visit the Clubhouse for support with:

 Club mail/fax/phone access